With Kennedy's Death, Loss of Major Figure in U.S. Immigration Policy

 Fraud at Three New York Immigration Firms.
 New York State Attorney General Andrew Cuomo shut down three immigration-assistance agencies in New York that were allegedly defrauding immigrants by filing phony immigration applications with U.S. Citizenship and Immigration Services.
 Under the terms of an agreement reached between the agencies and the attorney general's office, the three businesses are permanently barred from offering immigration assistance and must collectively pay $118,000 in penalties.
 Cuomo also announced that he was filing civil lawsuits against three other immigration agencies.

 - Read the New York State Attorney General's press release on the closing of the three immigration assistance agencies.

-- Visit the MPI Data Hub for the latest stats on immigrants in New York and for the State Responses to Immigration data tool.
+- Visit the MPI Data Hub for the latest stats on immigrants in New York.

 287(g) in Danbury, Connecticut.
 The Danbury Police Department could become the latest law enforcement agency to participate in ICE's controversial 287(g) immigration enforcement program.
 Currently, few law enforcement agencies are being recommended for the program, which already has 66 participating agencies.
 No new agencies have been enrolled in the program since fall 2008.
 The 287(g) program allows ICE to train designated state and local law enforcement agents to enforce certain aspects of immigration law.
 In August, ICE approved Danbury to negotiate the terms of a Memorandum of Agreement governing participation in the 287(g) program.